 - Put your baby down to sleep on their BACK for the first year of life.

 - Talk with your baby’s other caregivers about putting your baby down “Back To Sleep.”
 About 1 in 5 cases of SIDS occurs when a baby is with one of their caregivers.

 - Use a firm sleeping surface, such as a standard crib mattress.
-Make sure your baby’s sleep space is free of toys, soft bedding, blankets, sheepskin, comforters, and pillows until your baby is at least a year old.
+Make sure your baby’s sleep space is free of toys, soft bedding, blankets, sheepskin, and comforters.
+Do not offer a pillow until your baby is at least 18 months old.
 If a bumper is used, it should be thin and breathable, firm, and securely attached to the crib.

 - Give your baby plenty of tummy time when they are awake, to help strengthen their neck muscles.

 - When a baby is under 6 months, the safest place they can be is in your room in a bassinet or crib within close reach, but NOT in bed with you.
 Room-share without bed-sharing is considered the safest sleeping arrangement.

 - If another layer is needed on a colder night, use a sleep sack, with no other blankets covering your baby.

 - Place your baby’s crib in an area that is always smoke-free, and avoid smoke exposure.